bmsookim/cnn.tensorflow/cifar10/README.md

-# CIFAR-10 Dataset Implementation Details.
+# CIFAR-10 Dataset Implementation Details
 Specific Description for CIFAR-10 Dataset training.

 CIFAR-10 is consisted with 50,000 training images and 10,000 testing images.